Search Icon

 How risky is it to attend a Trump campaign rally during a pandemic?

-Your browser does not support the video tag.
 As the coronavirus plows through the United States, health experts worry President Donald Trump’s campaign rally in Tulsa, Oklahoma, will become a new hotspot for coronavirus infections.
-Leaders and public health experts have expressed concern, including Dr. Anthony Fauci, the nation’s top infectious disease expert, as well […]
+Leaders and public health experts have expressed concern, including Dr. Anthony Fauci, the nation’s top infectious disease expert, as well as Bruce Dart, the director of Tulsa’s health […]

 Trump officials deflect blame for US death toll, escalate reopening push